Find an Amphetamine addiction treatment and rehab program that matches your recovery goals.

 Warning Signs of Addiction

 Illegal amphetamines, such as Methamphetamine, can come in crystal or powder form.
-Signs that someone may have a problem with amphetamines are aggression, extreme changes in personality or habits, lack sleep or appetite, financial issues, hyperactivity, mania, and secretive behavior.
-If you have a concern, your loved one is using Methamphetamine or suffering from amphetamine addiction contact our staff today for a free and confidential assessment.
+Addiction signs include aggression, changes in personality, lack of sleep, and hyperactivity.
+Other symptoms include financial issues, mania, and secretive behavior.
+If you have a concern, your loved one is using amphetamines.
+Please contact our staff today for a free and confidential assessment.

 Treatment & Rehab